ETS-Android2/project-three/README.md

 # Project Description:

-- This mobile applicaton serves to providing the youth with the resources required to start out on learning how to code using various methods.
+- This mobile applicaton serves to provide the youth with the resources required to start out on learning how to code using various methods.